tingmwgnit/machine_learning_playground/README.md

 # machine_learning_playground
 This repository is where I practice machine learning methods on interesting datasets to draw meaningful insights and communicate them with visualizations.
-Both Python and R were used.

 # Supervised Learning (labled data)